Branham High School

-Branham High School is a secondary school in San Jose, California, located in the Cambrian neighborhood within the West San Jose region.
-It opened on September 13, 1967, under the Campbell Union High School District (CUHSD) and closed in 1991.
+Branham High School is a high school in San Jose, California, located in the Branham-Kirk neighborhood within the Southwest San Jose region.
+It originally opened on September 13, 1967, under the Campbell Union High School District (CUHSD) before closing in 1991.
 The District leased the campus to Valley Christian Schools in 1991.
 The school was reopened by CUHSD in 1999 due to increased enrollment within the district.
-The school is named after Isaac Branham, a Californian pioneer who became a successful farmer and lumber mill owner.

-The school colors are navy blue, Columbia blue, and white and the official mascot is the Bruin.
+It is named after Isaac Branham, a Californian pioneer who became a successful farmer and lumber mill owner.

-As of March 2022, the school also has a boba drink dedicated to them by the locally owned business Boba Pub called "Blu's Bev".
-This was made possible through a partnership between the business and Branham's associated student body (ASB).
+The colors of Branham High School are navy blue, Columbia blue, and white, and the official mascot is the Bruin.

 Academics

 Accreditation

 Branham was awarded the title of California Distinguished School during the 2006–2007 school year and was fully accredited by the Western Association of Schools and Colleges in March 2022.

-AP Courses
+AP courses

-Branham participates in the College Board's Advanced Placement program and, as of the 2021-2022 school year, offers AP courses in the following:
+Branham participates in the College Board's Advanced Placement program and, as of the 2021–2022 school year, offers AP courses in the following:

 English Language and Composition, English Literature and Composition, World History: Modern, US History, American Government, Biology, Chemistry, Environmental Science, Physics 1 & 2, Psychology, Calculus AB & BC, Statistics, French Language & Culture, Spanish Language and Culture, Spanish Literature and Culture, Chinese Language and Culture, Computer Science A and Principles, Studio Art 2D & 3D, and Art History.